-- HO1 To support small scale residential development within the current settlement boundaries where it meets the identified need for smaller homes. - HO2 To ensure an appropriate mix of housing which meets the needs of the community, including those of an ageing population e.g. requiring Lifetime Homes standard. - HO3 To protect the distinctive qualities of Thruxton's built environment, new homes should be small, normally with low eaves and features such as flint detailing, arched window details, dormer windows and exposed woodwork.
-Traditional materials will be supported as will modern highly sustainable construction techniques.

-■ HO4 - To ensure that any new development includes adequate parking, suitable access and landscaping that reflects the local landscape character.
+- HO1 To support small scale residential development within the current settlement boundaries where it meets the identified need for smaller homes - HO2 To ensure an appropriate mix of housing which meets the needs of the community, including those of an ageing population. - HO3 To protect the distinctive qualities of Thruxton's built environment. - HO4 To ensure that any new development includes adequate parking, suitable safe access and landscaping that reflects the local landscape character.